gh0st68/IRC-URL-Preview-Bot/README.md

 # IRC URL Headline Bot

-IRC URL Headline Bot is an IRC bot designed to enhance your IRC channel experience by fetching webpage titles, specifically for YouTube links, and handling various connection and messaging functionalities.
+IRC URL Headline Bot is an IRC bot designed to enhance your IRC channel experience by fetching webpage titles and YouTube links, and handling various connection and messaging functionalities.

 ## Table of Contents